-- 4.1 Children who have an Education, Health and Care Plan that names the academy must be admitted.
-Note children with an Education, Health and Care Plan that does not name St Stephens Community Academy will be referred to the Individual Needs Team at the LA to determine an appropriate place. - 4.2 The following priority order will be used to decide which children should occupy any vacant places, after the admission of pupils with an Education, Health and Care Plans where the academy is named in the plan: - (1) Children in care and children who were in care but immediately after being in care became subject to an Adoption, Child Arrangement or Special Guardianship order. - (2) Children who live in the designated area of the academy or whose parents can provide evidence at the time of making the application that they will be living in the designated area of the preferred academy by the date from which admission is required.
+4.1 Children who have an Education, Health and Care Plan that names the academy must be admitted.

+Note children with an Education, Health and Care Plan that does not name St Stephens Community

+Academy will be referred to the Individual Needs Team at the LA to determine an appropriate place.

+- 4.2 The following priority order will be used to decide which children should occupy any vacant places, after the admission of pupils with an Education, Health and Care Plans where the academy is named in the plan: - (1) Children in care or children that were previously in care but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted. - (2) Children who live in the designated area of the academy or whose parents can provide evidence at the time of making the application that they will be living in the designated area of the preferred academy by the date from which admission is required.